geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

     - The data is automatically resampled to the specified ground sampling distance
     - You may need to adjust the tile size and the buffer size depending on the available resources

-Have a look at the [API reference](../../api_reference/data/data_fetcher/vrt_fetcher.md#aviary.data.VRTFetcherConfig) for more details on the configuration options.
+Have a look at the [API reference][API reference VRTFetcher] for more details on the configuration options.

+  [`VRTFetcher`]: ../../api_reference/data/data_fetcher/vrt_fetcher.md
+  [API reference VRTFetcher]: ../../api_reference/data/data_fetcher/vrt_fetcher.md#aviary.data.VRTFetcherConfig

 ---

 ### Step 3: Configure the process area

-To specify the area of interest, we will use the [`ProcessArea`](../../api_reference/process_area.md) with the following configuration:
+To specify the area of interest, we will use the [`ProcessArea`] with the following configuration:

 ``` yaml title="config.yaml"
 process_area: